jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The results files for this analysis are are stored in the MEx-IPA GitHub repository.
-Example reports for the two oldest Neanderthals (PES001 and GDN001), can be seen below in Figure R16, where both cases show for multiple known oral species display indicative characteristics of true endogenous DNA.
+Example reports for the two oldest Neanderthals (PES001 and GDN001), can be seen below in Figure R16, where for multiple known oral species, both cases display indicative characteristics of true endogenous DNA.

 ---